Last updated September 24, 2020

 Uganda has used their past experience of handling other outbreaks to do quite well managing cases of COVID-19 — trends on reported cases are heading in the right direction, which is really good news.
-While we had heard about an announcement happening in July about flights and reopening schools, the government recently announced that they are pushing back their decision until September.
-It’s an announcement we’re anxiously awaiting.
+While we had heard about an announcement happening in July about flights and reopening schools, the government recently announced that they are pushing back their decision until September 30th.
+It’s an announcement we’re anxiously awaiting especially since it could be a deciding factor for a semester here for Spring 2021.

 Check below to get more details on some key aspects that we’re watching.
 Each of these components help us determine when we’ll be able to send volunteers to Uganda again (it’s stuff you’re going to want to know).
 Also, this info can change often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 Airports and entry to Uganda by foreigners is currently not allowed.
-The government has pushed back their decision date on opening airports until this September.
+The government has pushed back their decision date on opening airports until September 30th.

 Visas for foreigners are not being processed because entry to Uganda is barred.
 We hope that’ll be changing soon.